Bogdan-Fai/Business_Analytics01/README.md

 **For task 2:**

-1. Define stakeholder categories regarding interaction with our system (onion diagram layers).
-Define one of the categories as the attributes of the onion diagram layers.
+1. Define stakeholder categories in terms of interaction with our system (Onion Diagram layers).
+Define one of the categories as an attribute of the onion diagram layer.
 2. Identify stakeholders or groups (roles) related to each category (layer).
-3. Build an onion diagram, indicate the layers and stakeholders related to each layer.
+3. Create an Onion Diagram, indicate the layers and stakeholders related to each layer.
-4. In addition, specify those stakeholders that are not specified in the task but may be common in life.
+4. In addition, specify those stakeholders that are not specified in the task, but may be common in life.
-5. When identifying stakeholders that are not in the directory, add them to the directory from Ex.
+5. When identifying stakeholders that are not in the directory, add them to the directory of Ex.
 00.
-6. Indicate your answers in the turn-in file ex01\_<product prefix>\_onion.xxx (xxx — extension).
+6. Enter your answers in the turn-in file ex01\_<product prefix>\_onion.xxx (xxx — extension).

 **Recommendations for the task:**